Find Affordable College Courses

 Mount Olive, NC

-With a ranking of #9, University of Mount Olive did quite well on this year’s best schools for nursing students working on their bachelor’s degree.
+University of Mount Olive ranked #9 on this year’s Best Nursing Bachelor’s Degree Schools in North Carolina list.
 Located in the town of Mount Olive, UMO is a private not-for-profit college with a small student population.

 After completing their Bachelor's Degree, nursing graduates from UMO carry an average student debtload of $26,030.

-University of North Carolina at Wilmington came in at #10 in this year’s edition of the Best Nursing Bachelor’s Degree Schools in North Carolina ranking.
-UNCW is a large public school located in the city of Wilmington.
+University of North Carolina at Wilmington landed the #10 spot in the 2023 rankings for the best bachelor’s degree nursing programs.
+UNCW is a fairly large public school located in the midsize city of Wilmington.

 On average, nursing graduates from UNCW take out $23,602 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $212.